stephenlind/pbprint/README.md

 ## Requirements

+Requires `pngpaste` and `identify` (imagemagick)

-Requires `pngpaste`, a tool for creating a png file out of the current copied item in your clipboard.
+`pngpaste` is a tool for creating a png file out of the current copied item in your clipboard.

+`imagemagick` is a tool for manipulating images from the command line.

-You can install `pngpaste` using [Homebrew](https://brew.sh/).
+The easist wayto install these is using [Homebrew](https://brew.sh/).

 `brew install pngpaste`

+`brew install imagemagick`

 Make sure `pngpaste` is in your `PATH`